JanKoloska/JanKoloska/README.md

 - Clean Code principles
 - And much more

+At the moment, I’m also working on a private project where I’m building my own CI/CD pipeline to automate build, test, and deployment processes for my personal applications.
+This helps me deepen my understanding of software delivery, DevOps concepts, and automation workflows.

 I know there’s still a lot to learn, but I’m highly ambitious and have many goals.
 I aim to become an expert in:
 - Software Architecture
 - Software Quality